dszedon/jetbrains_projects/Easy/README.md

 You’ll get to know the basic syntax of Python and write a simple program using variables, conditions, loops, and functions.

 ----
-### Regex Engine

-**About**
-Regular expressions are a fundamental part of computer science and natural language processing.
-In this project, you will write an extendable regex engine that can handle basic regex syntax, including literals (a, b, c, etc.), wild-cards (.), and metacharacters (?, *, +, ^, $).

-**Learning Outcomes**
-Learn about the regex syntax, practice working with parsing and slicing, and get more familiar with boolean algebra and recursion

----